strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md

 ## Sorting

-Queries can accept a `sort` parameter that allow sorting on one or multiple fields with the following syntax:
+Queries can accept a `sort` parameter that allows sorting on one or multiple fields with the following syntax:

 ### Sort using 2 fields